timescale/docs/tutorials/energy-data/index.md

 ## About querying data with Timescale

-This tutorial uses sample energy consumption data to show you how to construct queries for geospatial time-series data.
+This tutorial uses sample energy consumption data to show you how to construct queries for time-series data.
 The analysis you do in this tutorial is similar to the kind of analysis civic organizations use to do things like plan new roads and public services.